Macrometacorp/docs/docs/workspaces/workspace-management.md

 1. Go to the **Users & Hosts** tab.
 2. Use the search bar to find users or hosts by their hostname, username, or region.
-3. Apply filters to view unassigned hosts or other specific configurations.
+3. Apply the `Persistent` or `Assigned` filter based on your required configurations.
 4. Continue with the desired action:
    1. **Assign**: Select a host and assign a user.
 The assigned user can now access the VDI.
    2. **Change user**: Change the user assigned to a host.
 The VDI is assigned to a new user.